Okay, it’s true, we are a weird family! When we decide that we want to make something, we won’t rest until we get it perfect!

 - Let rise until it doubles in size, preferably overnight.
 On baking day, preheat your oven to 400 degrees.

 - Slowly add the food-grade lye to the COLD water, close the pot and bring the lye to a rolling boil, then turn off the heat.

 - Divide the dough into 10 equal pieces.
 Spray the baking sheets with cooking spray.

-- CAUTION: Never, ever add food lye to a boiling or even a really hot water as it is heating on the stove.
+- CAUTION: Never, ever add food lye to boiling or even really hot water as it is heating on the stove.
 It will cause the pot to instantly boil over and possibly splatter you with lye.